 I have received a few calls recently from past clients who are thinking about selling their house in the coming months.
 One question Seller’s will often ask is “What can I do to help make the house look beautiful that is not going to bust the budget?”

-Here are 10 home design tips to help you stay on budget.
+Here are 10 home improvement and design tips to help you stay on budget.
 These tips are not just for those looking to sell, but for anyone who is seeking to do a design makeover on their home.
 If you will like to get more tips, visit the previous link.

 1) Tip number one is getting some paint on those walls: Putting a fresh coat of paint on the walls is something you can do without a massive investment.
 A fresh coat not only looks good, but it also makes the home sell new and clean.
 I would look at a modern farmhouse theme that fits with what is typical in your neighborhood.

 2) Tip number two, do it yourself: Much of the work to get your home ready to sell you can do yourself.
-It is always worth it to get a professional stager or hiring a plumbing services company for assistance.
+It is always worth it to contact a professional stager or hire professional plumbers for quality plumbing services.
 I always use a professional stager on my listings, but once you have the punch list, many of the things you can do by yourself, with your family or a close friend who likes DIY projects.
 I recommend you to not do any plumbing or electrical work yourself, if in need of a plumbing work try the emergency plumber orlando expert.

 3) Tip number three is to shop second hand: Head out to a thrift store, consignment shops or spend a few hours on a Saturday morning driving around to yard sales and looking for used furnishing.
 You can often find solidly constructed under desk holster that can be made to look great with a fresh coat of paint.